Babbel vs Duolingo 2026: Which app is best for learning French?

 • The app is free, which is wonderful, but it includes ads, which might feel disruptive (although these don’t pop up in the middle of a lesson or anything.)

-• You'll learn "I am a cat" instead of practical French
+• You’ll learn whimsical phrases instead of practical French

 • Basic pronunciation feedback (just recognizes you said something, not if it’s correct)